 Technology has made our communication quicker, the transfer of data more reliable, and the availability of information extremely accessible.
 Probably too quick and too accessible.
 Imagine a life in the countryside a 100 years ago, without a computer, TV, perhaps even a phone.
 Nowadays, people can get more information in a week than during the course of an entire life as recently as a century ago.
 Receiving more information than one can absorb causes an incredible amount of stress.
 Adults can become merely more irritable, restless and less able to concentrate.
 In children, however, addiction to the shining screens often translates to some sort of attention-deficit disorder, autism or depression.
 This is more serious than we all might have imagined.

 Not to mention the amount of kitsch the networks produce.
-In addition to amateur selfies and low-quality photography, there is also the banalisation of words in the form of universally accepted abbreviations, lack of interpunction, and bad grammar, as well as the depreciation of art in the shape of emojis and standardised templates.
+In addition to amateur selfies and low-quality photography, there is also the banalisation of words in the form of universally accepted abbreviations, lack of punctuation, and bad grammar, as well as a depreciation of art in the shape of emojis and standardised templates.
 Remember the pencil drawings and hand-written letters?
 They now seems centuries away.

 In 1993, I wrote a short text for my college student magazine about virtual reality and "cyberfantasies."
 Beside enthusiasm for possibilities the new technologies would offer, I expressed a bit of apprehension as to the direction all this would take us.
 I still don't believe human interaction will become as bleak as in the spaceship scene at the end of the Pixar animated film Wall-E, but the effect on our children's psyches might become even worse.
 The characters in the movie had not lost basic moral feelings and appreciation for nature at least, whereas the depersonalisation and alienation the cyber world is generating, alas, seems even more dystopian.